thewca/worldcubeassociation.org/README.md

 - Install [Docker](https://docs.docker.com/get-docker/) (remember to complete the [Linux post-install steps](https://docs.docker.com/engine/install/linux-postinstall/) if you're on Linux)
 - Install docker-compose.
 The best way to get an up-to-date version is to get it from their [releases page](https://github.com/docker/compose/releases)
 - Navigate into the repository's main directory (`worldcubeassociation.org`)
-- To start the server at `http://localhost:3000`, run `docker-compose up` and to bring it down, `docker-compose down` (or just press ctrl + c in the same terminal)
+- To start the server at `http://localhost:3000`, run `docker-compose up` and to bring it down, `docker-compose down` (or just press ctrl + c in the same terminal).
+You can also use `docker-compose -f docker-compose-local-db.yml up` if already have a WCA local database set up.
 - To run tests, run `docker-compose exec wca_on_rails bash -c "RAILS_ENV=test bin/rake db:reset && RAILS_ENV=test bin/rake assets:precompile && bin/rspec"`
 - If you're using Visual Studio Code to develop, you can [attach it to the Docker container](https://code.visualstudio.com/docs/remote/containers) so that your extensions can take advantage of the Ruby environment and so the terminal runs from inside the container